turingschool/mod-0-curriculum/shared/calendaring.md

 In Mod 1, you'll be expected to be available and fully engaged between the hours of 9am-12pm and 1pm-4pm MT, Monday-Friday (excluding any holidays Turing observes).
 During those times, you'll be in live, whole-group classes, possibly in small-group sessions led by instructors, and some of that time will be structured work time with teammates, check-ins or evaluations with instructors.

 In addition to those specific hours, most students spend 35-40 hours outside of formal class time to work on the project that is currently assigned, and study/practice on their own.
-About 70% of the projects assigned are collaborative; meaning you will not be working independently (with only your brain and your _schedule_), but will need to find times to work with your teammates.
+About half of the projects assigned are collaborative; meaning you will not be working independently (with only _your_ brain and _your_ schedule), but will need to find times to meet with your teammates.
 Sometimes, this will mean compromising.
 However, it's important to have some clear boundaries for your self-care.

 When it comes to the way they spend their time, there are two major pitfalls we see students fall into, that result in them burning out and usually repeating Mod 1:
 1. Not dedicating any time to their personal needs: scheduling seven 14-hour days of coding a week.